 Getting Tested When You Don’t Have Symptoms of COVID-19

-When you don’t have symptoms, you’ll take an LFD (lateral flow device) test.
-You might also hear these referred to as just lateral flow tests (LFTs).
+When you don’t have symptoms, you’ll take a lateral flow test (LFT).
+You might also hear these referred to as LFDs (lateral flow devices).

 Lateral flow tests are used to identify people with no symptoms.
 They look for proteins that are present when someone has the virus, using the same technology that is used in home pregnancy tests.
 They can be used at home and give results in less than thirty minutes.